Woodpecker2000/Admin-Part-Amazon-Clone/README.md

 If you wish to stop generation not by "\n" sign, but by another signature, like "User:" (which is also good idea), or any other, make the following modification in the llama/generation.py:

 ![image](https://user-images.githubusercontent.com/22396871/224122767-227deda4-a718-4774-a7f9-786c07d379cf.png)

+-5 means to remove last 5 chars from resulting context, which is length of your stop signature, "User:" in this example.